Compressed Sensing Plus Motion (CS+M): A New Perspective for Improving Undersampled MR Image Reconstruction: Experimental Results

-We address the quantitative analysis relying on two well-established image-quality metrics: (i) the Structural Similarity (SSIM) Index~\cite{Wang::2004}, which calculates the similarity of two image reconstructions from the contrast, luminance and structure, and (ii) the inverted Localised Mean Squared Error (sLMSE) \cite{Grosse::2009} that computes the local similarity based on local patches.
+We address the quantitative analysis relying on two well-established image-quality metrics: (i) the Structural Similarity (SSIM) Index~\citep{Wang::2004}, which calculates the similarity of two image reconstructions from the contrast, luminance and structure, and (ii) the inverted Localised Mean Squared Error (sLMSE)~\citep{Grosse::2009} that computes the local similarity based on local patches.
 The computation of the sLMSE is a normalised and inverted measure such that closer to 1 means higher quality reconstruction.
-The practicalities of the metrics' computation are discussed in Section 4 of the supplementary material.